hdsr-mid/hdsr_fewspy/README.md

 5       | 4, 5              | Not implemented yet
 6       | 1, 2              | Not implemented yet
 7       | 4, 5, 6           | One large call can results in multiple small calls.
 Output 4 and 5 return a list with >=1 responses.
 Output 6 aggregates all responses and returns one dataframe.
 8       | 1, 2, 3           | One unique location_parameter_qualifier combination results in >=1 API calls = >=1 responses.
 For output 1 and 2 each response results in 1 file.
 Output 3 creates 1 csv per unique combination.
+9       | 4, 5              | Not implemented yet

 ### Usage